zhao-fuqiang/PROTAC-shotgun/README.md

 Run the following script to add linker to build full PROTACs for all POI-E3 complexes:
 **addlinker_after_alignment_after_docking_parallel.py**
 All PROTACs will be in folder "PROTAC_for_DSDP".
-The mins and maxes of xyz coordinates for all PROTACs are stored in box_info_range(index_low, index_high).
-They will be used in step 4 to define the box for DSDP.
+The min and max values of xyz coordinates for all PROTACs are stored in **box_info_range(index_low, index_high)**.
+They will be used in step 4 to define the binding site box for DSDP.

 ## Step 4:
 Run the following notebook to generate a bash script to run DSDP redocking for all POI-PROTAC-E3 complexes:
 **generate_DSDP_script.ipynb**
-The script is named "batch_run_DSDP.sh".
+The script is named "**batch_run_DSDP.sh**".
 This script use the modified version of DSDP to do redocking.
 All results will be in folder "output_from_DSDP".

 ## Step 5: